Table of Contents hide

 Definition

-• Metropolitan area networks are large computer network that spans a metropolitan area or a city or a large campus falls between a LAN and WAN up to 5-50 km diameter.
+• Metropolitan area networks are large computer network that spans a metropolitan area or a city or a large campus, falling between a LAN and a WAN up to 5-50 km.

 • A MAN is optimized for a larger geographical area than a LAN, ranging from several blocks of buildings to entire cities.